ElecTreeFrying/auto-import-relative-path/README.md

 [VS Code]: https://code.visualstudio.com/
 [extension]: https://marketplace.visualstudio.com/VSCode

-*This extension is my alternative solution of drag and drop import that is currently not available in VS Code.*
+*This extension is an alternative solution of drag and drop import that is currently not available in VS Code.*

 > Drag and drop to import files in JS! [#61667][0] </br>
 > Allow to add file reference with drag and drop. [#5240][1]